School of Social Work, Care and Community

 +44 (0) 1772 89 3402

 Julie joined the School of Social Work as senior research fellow in September 2006.
 Prior to this she was an independent researcher/evaluator, and has held a number of research, information technology and development posts in local government, in independent sector organisations including BASW.
 Originally from the North West, she has spent over 20 years working in health and community care research in Scotland and has a PhD from Edinburgh University.

-Julie is a member of the Children, Young People and Families Research Group.
-She is also a member of the Centre for Citizenship and Community.
+Julie is a member of the Centre for Citizenship and Community.

 Since joining the School in 2006, Julie has been commissioned, and has managed studies for Scottish Government of early implementation of new mental health legislation; Self-Directed Support (SDS) test sites (alongside Dr Helen Spandler); and identifying good practice in supported employment.
 Together with Dr John Wainwright, Julie was commissioned by Action for Children to evaluate the effectiveness of ethnic matching in adoption services run by this agency.

 She has also been a significant contributor to other major research studies in the School for the Disability Rights Commission examining disclosure of disability in social work, nursing and teaching; the national evaluation of Social Work Practice pilots in England for the Department of Education; and a collaborative study with the School of Health reviewing the quality of Independent Mental Health Advocacy (IMHA) under the 2007 Mental Health Act for Department of Health.